Battery Defense Attorney in Ventura

 Information on Battery Charges

 Battery is the use of unwelcome and illegal physical force against another individual.
 In many cases, battery charges arise in association with assault charges, which involve the threat of physical harm against another person.
 Together, assault and battery are serious felony charges.
-If you are facing battery charges, contact a defense attorney from our firm today.
+If you are facing battery charges, contact a Ventura defense lawyer from our firm today.
 We could get started immediately to create a defense strategy for your case and negotiate with prosecutors to seek to have your charges reduced or dropped.
 If your case goes to trial, we will aggressively defend you to the best of our abilities.

 California Battery Law

 Battery is defined under California Penal Code Section 242 and encompasses several various offenses.
 In order to prove that a defendant is guilty of battery, prosecutors need only to prove that they initiated unwanted physical / offensive contact.
 Additional circumstance can result in elevated charges and penalties.

 - Battery on a Peace Officer

 Battery is considered a violent crime, and if convicted, you can be face severe sentencing guidelines.
 Battery charges may result in probation, community service, anger management, monetary fines, and jail or prison time.
 A judge may also require that you pay restitution to the victims.
 Having an aggressive criminal defense attorney will give you the best chance at beating these charges, so that you can leave court with your name and reputation intact.
 A criminal conviction of this kind can make it difficult for you to keep your job, or obtain a job in the future.

 Arrested for Battery?
 Call Lessem, Newstat & Tooson, LLP.